 If you ask her, Chis Hunter would tell you that she doesn't do much.
 But you don't have to dig very deep to find that the truth is very different from her perception.

-She continues to do presentations to community groups, government agencies and private companies; provides peer support and counselling to people with hearing loss; writes and presents submissions and advice to several parliamentary inquiries into hearing loss issues, and to the NDIS in relation to their treatment of hearing loss.
+Together with husband Colin, she now also prepares the organisation’s quarterly magazine.
+Chris continues to do presentations to community groups, government agencies and private companies; while also providing peer support and counselling to people with hearing loss.
+She has written and presented submissions to parliamentary inquiries into hearing health, and has been engaged in consultations with the NDIA in relation to the NDIS’s treatment of hearing disability.
+She has also been an active participant & research partner in a range of hearing research projects.

 Chris led the move to rename and rebrand SHHH to become Hearing Matters Australia (HMA), believing that it was more relevant to the times.
-She represents HMA on the NSW peak hearing advocacy body Deafness Forum, represents Deafness Forum on the Transport for NSW Advisory Committee on Accessible Transport, and has advised other NSW government agencies such as Elections NSW on hearing accessibility issues.
+She represents the peak hearing consumer advocacy body Deafness Forum Australia on the Transport for NSW Accessible Transport Advisory Committee (ATAC), and has advised other NSW government agencies such as the NSW Electoral Commission & the State Insurance Regulatory Authority (SIRA) on hearing accessibility issues.

 The Lions Club of Berowra is extremely proud of her achievements and is very pleased to be able to present her with this award.Thursday 18th June 2020